 Over time, your Windows XP/2000 PC will develop errors on the hard drive.
 These errors can be the result of hardware failure, improper shut downs, or power outages.
 Many times these hard disk problems can be repaired using the chkdsk command.
 This help article will explain how to use the chkdsk command and how to tell if your hard drive is about to fail despite your repair efforts.

-Note: This test and repair process is by necessity very intensive and will make your hard drive work extremely hard as it scans every sector on your disk.
+Note: It would be a good idea to install a free utility like Drive Adviser to check your drive's physical health before continuing.
+This test and repair process is by necessity very intensive and will make your hard drive work extremely hard as it scans every sector on your disk.
 If your drive is making any unusual sounds (especially a distinct clicking noise) this test may actually cause your drive to mechanically fail.
 If you have the ability to back up your important data, do so before running this test.

 To complete this procedure you will need the following:

 Repair Procedure to Follow When Repairing Your Damaged Hard Drive